MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 **What happens to the expiration date if the TMR is downloaded and re-uploaded?**

-The expiration date will be cleared up re-upload, regardless of the user’s SKU.
+The expiration date will be cleared upon re-upload, regardless of the user’s SKU.

 **What happens if I copy or the TMR to a different location or site?**